Auto Insurance in Fairfield, CA (The Complete Guide)

 The state of California has made it illegal for insurance companies to use gender as a rating factor when determining insurance premiums.

-Insurance companies can use age as a factor in determining premium.
+Insurance companies can use age as one of the factors determining auto insurance rates.

 The median age in Fairfield, California is 34.8 years old.

 Luckily for Fairfield residents, thirty-five and older have a lower premium than their younger counterparts.

 |City||35 years old||60 years old||17 years old||25 years old|